nlp-tlp/puggle/README.md

 # Puggle

-This library is designed to provide utilities for working with the outputs of entity typing models such as [SPERT](https://github.com/lavis-nlp/spert/), [E2EET](https://github.com/Michael-Stewart-Webdev/e2e-entity-typing), etc. It has three main purposes:
+This library is designed to provide utilities for working with the outputs of entity typing models such as [SPERT](https://github.com/lavis-nlp/spert/), [E2EET](https://github.com/Michael-Stewart-Webdev/e2e-entity-typing), or annotation tools such as [Quickgraph](https://quickgraph.tech/).
+Puggle has three main purposes:

     - Provide easy parsing of the output (i.e. annotations) of entity typing models
     - Enable the connection between structured data (csv) and those annotations
     - Provide functionality to easily load the structured data + annotations into a Neo4j graph

+We do not include any code for actually running machine learning models here.
+Puggle is purely designed for loading the results of such models into Python-based classes and then easily importing the data into Neo4j.

-## Running the code
+## Installation

 You can install this package via poetry: